Kotlin

 Now you can try to send push in you local device or emulator, make sure all works as expected.

-Use Push.Express Documentation to learn how to view app installs on your devices and send notifications.
+Use to learn how to view app installs on your devices and send notifications.